We firmly believe having solid processes and procedures in place guarantee a smooth development cycle and ensure timely delivery of work.

 - Design or development decisions that lack documentation.

-All project documentation and production will be saved in Activica’s project server, which additionally registers all modifications to a project, those responsible for the modifications, when the modifications were completed and an associated brief description.
+All project documentation and production will be saved in Activica’s project server, which additionally registers:

-Prior to any delivery, the final product will go through rigorous internal QA by the Senior Art Director, the Project Manager and by our QA-specific resources, to ensure consistency with the initial project requirements.
-Any inconsistencies will be resolved during this stage in the project.
+Prior to any delivery, the final product goes through rigorous internal quality assurance (QA) by the Senior Art Director, the Project Manager, and our QA-specific resources to ensure consistency with the initial project requirements.

-The delivery is then made to the client for their review.
-Any necessary changes will be incorporated.
+The client then reviews the delivery.
+Any necessary changes are incorporated.

-Our project managers use project management tools and methodologies such as Trello boards, GANTT charts and others, to prepare detailed plans of tasks both for the client and for the vendor, in any given project.
-This allows all parties to have a clear sense of what should be complete at any given point in time, and ensuring predictability of project progress.
+Our project managers use project management tools and methodologies, such as Trello boards, Gantt charts and others, to prepare detailed task plans both for the client and for the vendor, in any given project.
+This gives all parties a clear sense of what should be complete at any given point in time, and ensures predictability of project progress.

 The typical steps we follow to prepare a GANNT chart are:

-- We determine the total time needed for each task.
+- determine the total time needed for each task.

-Once all of the tasks, interdependencies and milestones have been plotted out on a GANTT chart, we establish weekly or daily meetings (as needed) to evaluate progress and constantly contrast with where we should be according to the GANTT chart.
-Given the complete transparency of this approach, if any deviation is made to the original timeframes, it is always with the prior knowledge and sign off of all parties.
+Once all tasks, interdependencies, and milestones are plotted on a Gantt chart, we establish weekly or daily meetings (as needed) to evaluate progress and constantly compare with where we should be according to the Gantt chart.
+Given the complete transparency of this approach, if any deviation is made to the original timeframes, then it is always with the prior knowledge and sign-off of all parties.